awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 ![\[Amazon Aurora DB Instances List\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraLaunch04.png)

-Note the port and the endpoint of the DB cluster\.
-Use the endpoint and port of the DB cluster in your JDBC and ODBC connection strings for any application that performs write or read operations\.
+Note the port and the writer endpoint of the DB cluster\.
+Use the writer endpoint and port of the DB cluster in your JDBC and ODBC connection strings for any application that performs write or read operations\.

 ### Synchronizing the Amazon Aurora MySQL DB Cluster with the MySQL Database Using Replication<a name="AuroraMySQL.Migrating.ExtMySQL.S3.RepSync"></a>